 - Resolved At - resolution date and time;

-- Actions - the column contains an active link, which allows Magento admins to change the status of a request or download customer information in PDF (human-readable format) or XML (machine-readable format).
+- Actions - the column contains an active link, which allows Magento admins to change the status of a request or download customer information in the PDF (human-readable) and XML (machine-readable) file formats.

 In addition to the Actions column, request statuses can be changed massively using the Actions drop-down.

 The same way customers may ask to delete own personal information, still, these requests are collected in the Removal Requests grid located under Customers > GDPR by Aheadworks > Removal Requests.
 The grid has absolutely the same columns as the previous one.
 The only difference is that the Actions column in the grid only allows Magento admins to manage request statuses.
 The same actions can be performed massively from the Actions drop-down above the grid.

 Once the customer's data removal request has been approved, his/her personal data is erased from the store.
 The data includes the customer's ID, Name, and Email.

 As soon as Magento merchants receive requests to delete some personal data, they can do this on the Consent Relevance page.
 The corresponding grid contains a list of all customers, including guest ones, and allows admins to anonymize customer data in one click.
 Additionally, on this page, Magento admins are able to track and manage consent statuses of customers.
 Still, let's start from the beginning.